-So in such conditions, an indoor cat should need pampered high fiber diet.
+So in such conditions, an indoor cat should need a pampered high fiber diet.
 Otherwise, get yourself ready for a frequent visit to the vet.

 I and my other vet friends have always recommended a rich fiber diet to a cat with anal gland disease and/or a diabetic cat.

-High Fiber Cat Food For Weight Loss:
+High Fiber Cat Food For Weight Loss

 First of all, let me tell you one thing very clearly.
-You can manage your cat’s weight with fiber-rich diet but you cannot make your cat lose weight with fibers.
+You can manage your cat’s weight with a fiber-rich diet but you cannot make your cat lose weight with fibers.

-This logic of losing weight with fibers is quite successful in human and dogs.
+This logic of losing weight with fibers is quite successful in humans and dogs.
 But it totally flops when it comes to shedding pounds of cats.

 Because cats store carbohydrates from fibers in the food and this way they will gain more weight.

-So the best way to make your cat shed some pounds is to bring her on complete protein diet only along with some fiber rich diet.
-So that she may fulfill her carbohydrate requirement from fibers.
+So the best way to make your cat shed some pounds is to bring her on a complete protein diet only along with some fiber-rich diet.

 This is how obese Persian cat Jenny sheds some pounds may.
 But still, she is on a high protein diet with some high fiber diet.

-High Fiber Cat Food For Constipation:
+High Fiber Cat Food For Constipation

 Constipation is one of the prevailing digestive problems among cats.
 Fibers play a great role in getting rid of constipation.
-How?